analyst4action/SQL_Project_Data_Job_Analysis/README.md

 ### 4. Top Skills Based on Salary for the Data Analyst Role
 Query 4 pursues the top skills based on salary by examining the average salary associated with each skill for Data Analyst positions.
-It focuses on roles with specified salaies, regardless of location and rReveals how different skills impact salary levels for Data Analysts, helping to identify the most financially rewarding skills to acquire or improve.
+It focuses on roles with specified salaries, regardless of location and reveals how different skills impact salary levels for Data Analysts, helping to identify the most financially rewarding skills to acquire or improve.

 ```sql
 SELECT